jordanmaguire/seed_helper/README.md

 end
 ```

-This will iterate over each structure in the .yml file and call the block passed through on each structure.
+This will call the block passed through on each structure in the .yml file